-First launch Chief Architect and select File> New Plan to start a new plan.
+Launch Chief Architect and select File> New Plan to create a new, blank plan.

-Select Build> Wall> Straight Exterior Wall , then in a clockwise fashion, click and drag out walls to create a structure.
-In this example we will use a basic square structure with a bump-out.
+Select Build> Wall> Straight Exterior Wall , then in a clockwise fashion, click and drag out walls to create a basic structure.

 To precisely move walls using temporary dimensions

-Move your cursor over one of the dimensions displayed.
-You will notice that the cursor turns into a pointing hand cursor .
+With the left wall selected, move your cursor over one of the dimensions displayed and you will notice that the cursor turns into a pointing hand cursor .

-Once you see the cursor change, use a single left click on that dimension to edit it.
+Once you see the cursor change, left click once on the dimension to edit it.

-Enter a new value, use the enter key on your keyboard to close the text field and apply the change so that the wall will move the specified distance.
+Enter a new value and tap the enter key on your keyboard to close the text field and apply the change.
+The selected wall will move until the specified distance is reached.

 Numbers entered with an apostrophe denote feet and the numbers entered with quotes denote inches.
 If neither apostrophes nor quotes are included, the entered value defaults to inches.

-Repeat this process for the remaining walls as necessary, continuing in a clockwise direction.
+Repeat this process for the remaining exterior walls as necessary, continuing in a clockwise direction.

-When resizing a house using dimensions, it is important to work your way around the house in one direction.
+Note: When resizing the exterior perimeter of a house using dimensions, it is important to work your way around the house in one direction.
 Relocate one wall at a time in succession so that you do not redefine the same dimensions more than once.

-Auto Exterior Dimensions do not generate properly if there is a gap in the exterior walls.
+Note: Auto Exterior Dimensions do not generate properly if there is a gap in the exterior walls.
 For example, sometimes angled walls may not connect properly.
-If automatic dimensions do not generate, try Build> Wall> Fix Wall Connections.
+If automatic dimensions do not generate, try selecting Build> Wall> Fix Wall Connections.

-You can use the same procedure of selecting a wall, clicking the controlling dimension and entering the exact value you want this dimension to be.
+You can use the same procedure of selecting a wall, clicking a controlling dimension, then entering the exact value you want this dimension to be.

-As when using temporary dimensions, you will want to continue in a clockwise direction when moving walls with dimensions.
+As when using temporary dimensions, you will want to continue in a clockwise direction when moving exterior walls.